- To develop in students a love for, and critical appreciation of, films from a variety of eras, traditions and cultures

 - Annual English and Film Faculty Dinner

-86% of those who completed their A-level in Summer 2018 went on to do film-related courses in higher education.
-Students also go on to study a diverse range of subjects, including English, Drama, History of Art, American Studies, Politics, Philosophy and Law.
-Previous Film students include: Jeremy Irvine – internationally-renowned actor; James Fulcher – producer; Sophie King – director; Michael Berliner – producer.
+Students go on to study a diverse range of subjects, including Film, English, Drama, History of Art, American Studies, Politics, Philosophy and Law.
+Previous Film students include: Jeremy Irvine – internationally-renowned actor; James Fulcher – producer; Sophie King – director.